 - We suggest stocking up on the sizes you need, whether rechargeable or not.
 It’s necessary to have extra since you never know when they’ll run out of juice.

-Often times I lie awake in the pre-dawn hours and wonder at how blessed I am to be living off-grid.
-Soft shadows fall across the room from the oil lamp and I listen to the sounds of the world awakening all around us.
+Often, I would lie awake in the pre-dawn hours and wonder how blessed I was to be living off-grid.
+Once the oil lamp was lit, soft shadows fell across the room, and I listened to the sounds of the world awakening all around us.
 It’s a wonderful life.
+Do you have tips for living off-grid?

 UPDATE: